Ground penetrating radar training using professional GPR survey equipment

 Module 2 covers post processing with Object Mapper software, including CAD export and Google Maps integration.
 Delegates leave able to process and interpret their own survey data.

-Enquire About GPR Training
+Enquire About Ground Penetrating Radar Training